andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 By the end of the beverage I find that I've taken one giant leap into the world of *too much coffee*.

 <h4 class="article-subheader">Tim Wendelboe</h4>
-My stop at the
+On my final day in Norway, my dalliance with the
 <a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=technology" target="_blank" rel="noopener noreferrer">Norsk Teknisk Technology Museum</a>
-was my penultimate stop in Oslo before my Copenhagen-bound ferry.
+would prove to be my penultimate stop before my Copenhagen-bound ferry.
 Before I board the boat I have one more stop.
 While I was chatting with Talor she said I had to stop at Tim's shop before I leave, an ultimatum to which I will happily oblige.